Monsterverse: Godzilla: King of the Monsters (2019)

 In the film, eco-terrorists release King Ghidorah, who awakens other monsters known as "Titans" across the world, forcing Godzilla and Mothra to surface and engage Ghidorah and Rodan in a decisive battle.
 The film changes the monsters' designation from "MUTOs" to "Titans".
-The film introduces Scylla, Methuselah, Behemoth, and the Queen MUTO to the Monsterverse.
-Off-screen, the film introduces Baphomet, Typhon, Mokele-Mbembe, Tiamat, Abaddon, Leviathan, and Bunyip to the Monsterverse.
+The film physically introduces Rodan, Mothra, and King Ghidorah and introduces Scylla, Methuselah, Behemoth, and the Queen MUTO to the Monsterverse; off-screen, the film introduces Baphomet, Typhon, Mokele-Mbembe, Tiamat, Abaddon, Leviathan, and Bunyip to the Monsterverse.

 Prior to announcing a shared cinematic universe between Godzilla and Kong, Legendary originally intended to produce a Godzilla trilogy, with Gareth Edwards attached to direct all films.
 However, Edwards left the sequel in May 2016 to work on smaller scale projects.
 In January 2017, Michael Dougherty was announced as the director and co-writer for the film.
 Principal photography began in June 2017, in Atlanta, Georgia and wrapped in September 2017.
 The film was released on May 31, 2019, to mixed reviews, (Note: The Observer stated reviews were "mixed to negative".
 The Indian Express called reviews "largely negative."
 Screen Rant described responses as "so negative."
 Yahoo!
 Finance noted the reviews to be a "pretty mixed bag."
 Scott Mendelson from Forbes stated the film earned "mixed reviews", but later stated the film earned "mixed-negative reviews".) and was a box office disappointment, grossing $387 million worldwide against a budget between $170–200 million.

 Godzilla vs. Kong (2021)

-Adam Wingard (pictured 2017) is the only director, so far, to direct two films in the Monsterverse: Godzilla vs. Kong and its sequel, Godzilla x Kong: The New Empire.
+Adam Wingard (circa 2017) is the only director, so far, to direct two films in the Monsterverse: Godzilla vs. Kong and its sequel, Godzilla x Kong: The New Empire.

 In the film, Kong clashes with Godzilla as humans lure the ape into the Hollow Earth to retrieve a power source for a weapon to stop Godzilla's mysterious rampages.
 The film introduces Mechagodzilla, the Warbat, the Hellhawk, and Titanus Doug to the Monsterverse.

 The project was announced in October 2015 when Legendary announced plans for a shared cinematic universe between Godzilla and King Kong.
 The film's writers room was assembled in March 2017 and Adam Wingard was announced as the director in May 2017.
 Principal photography began in November 2018 in Hawaii and Australia and concluded in April 2019.
 After being delayed from a November 2020 release date due to the COVID-19 pandemic, the film was theatrically released internationally on March 24, 2021, and was released in the United States on March 31, 2021, where it was released simultaneously in theaters and on HBO Max.
 The film received generally positive reviews and was a box office success, breaking pandemic records and grossing $470 million.
 It was also a streaming hit, becoming the most successful launch item in HBO Max's history until it was overtaken by Mortal Kombat.